 If you need help with port forwarding, visit portforward.com.
 There you can enter the make and model number of your router and the device/application/software you wish to forward.
 The website will then provide you with a step-by-step instruction guide on how to properly port forward your router.

 After completing port forwarding, go to www.portchecktool.com to check if port 25565 is open.
 If it is, you will see a “Success!” message.

 Further port forwarding assistance can be found in our General Port Forwarding Guide.

 You will need to make sure that we are resolving your hostname to the correct external IP address.
-You can check your current IP address by visiting www.portchecktool.com from the network’s location.
+You can check your current IP address by, once again, visiting www.portchecktool.com from the network’s location.

 First, you can download our free Dynamic Update Client.
 This client will need to be running at all times at the network’s location.
 It will then check your IP address every 5 minutes and if your IP has changed, it will automatically update that change with No-IP.